Hephzihub/Hephzihub/README.md

 - 👋 Hi, I’m @Hephzihub
 - 👀 I’m interested in Web development in general.
-I'm a newbie though but to do something nice with ASP.NET in the future
+I'm a newbie though but looking to do something nice with ASP.NET in the future
 - 🌱 I’m currently learning Front-end Development(HTML, CSS, Javascript, React, PHP(WORDPRESS)
 - 💞️ I’m looking to collaborate on Web Development projects
 - 📫 How to reach me via mail @oluwasheges@gmail.com